Last updated on November 6th, 2021 at 06:09 pm

 Old Corfu town and Traditional villages

-The old town of Corfu, full of vibrant colors and narrow streets between tall medieval buildings, will make you feel like you are in another era.
+The old town of Corfu, full of vibrant colors and narrow streets between tall medieval buildings.
+Will make you feel like you are in another era.

-The villages of Stavros and Agioi Deka, near to Benitses are well worth the walk, and old Perithia village is a formerly abandoned village now being gradually restored to life, and in true Corfu style.
+The villages of Stavros and Agioi Deka, near Benitses, are well worth the walk.
+Old Perithia village at Pantocrator mountain in the northeast is an abandoned village.
+Now being gradually restored to life and in true Corfu style.

 Corfu neighboring small islands

-There is also the island of Vido, opposite the old port of the city, a small paradise in an area of only 540 acres, the island is sacred to Serbs as there is a Serbian war cemetery there, containing the bodies of 1st World War soldiers.
+There is also the island of Vido, opposite the old port of the city, a small paradise in an area of only 540 acres.
+The island is sacred to Serbs as there is a Serbian war cemetery there, containing the bodies of 1st World War soldiers.

-On the island there are no roads, but just trails for walkers, a restaurant and bar, a pleasant beach popular with the townsfolk.
+On the island, there are no roads, but trails for walkers, a restaurant, and a bar.
+A pleasant beach is popular with the townsfolk.

-We do not know if this is true, but the Venetians had the ability to do it, since underground tunnels linking the two fortresses of the city do exist but sadly are not accessible to the public.
+We do not know if this is true, but the Venetians had the ability to do it since underground tunnels linking the two fortresses of the city do exist.
+But are not accessible to the public.

 Holidays and nightlife

-At Kaizer bridge for example there is a restaurant where you can eat your dinner on a platform built out over the sea.
+At Kaizer bridge, for example, there is a restaurant where you can eat your dinner on a platform built out over the sea.